Artificial Intelligence lacks important aspects of human intelligence

 1. Problem understanding

-Also referred to as business understanding, it is important to first have a clear view on the problem at hand.
-Each business problem is unique in some way and may not present itself as a data mining case from the start.
+Also referred to as business understanding, it is important to first have a clear view of the problem at hand.
+Each business problem is unique in some way and may not present itself as a Data Mining case from the start.

 Some guiding questions during this phase: